-Constitutional Proposal 35 proposes an amendment to Section 9 of Article VII of the State Constitution to require the Legislature to authorize local option sales and ad valorem taxes to supplement funding for public community colleges.
-This measure requires the Legislature to provide a process by law to permit counties to submit a referendum to the voters for a local option sales tax or ad valorem tax to supplement community college funding.
-The ad valorem tax authorized by the amendment is not subject to the existing county ad valorem tax millage limit.
+Constitutional Proposal 35 provides an amendment to Section 9 of Article VII of the State Constitution to require the Legislature to authorize local option sales taxes to supplement funding for public community colleges.
+This measure directs the Legislature to provide a process by law to permit counties to submit a referendum to the voters for a local option sales tax to supplement community college funding.
 Approved taxes will sunset after five years and may be reauthorized by the voters.